Common SAP Licensing Pitfalls and How to Avoid Them

 Being unprepared also weakens your position during the audit resolution phase.
 SAP’s auditors might claim compliance gaps that have explanations or could be negotiated, but you are likely to accept costly terms without preparation.

-Companies that prepare year-round for audits – by running simulation audits internally and keeping documentation organized – find the official audit to be a routine check rather than a fire drill.
+Companies that prepare year-round for audits – by conducting internal simulation audits and maintaining organized documentation – find the official audit to be a routine check rather than a fire drill.

 By contrast, companies that ignore audit preparation often end up reactive, paying significant true-up fees or penalties that could have been mitigated.
 The pitfall is treating SAP license management as a once-a-year (or once-every-few-years) affair instead of an ongoing discipline.